Episode 9: Homesick

 And she loved the arid cliffs and the brightly painted adobe and the loud, sometimes off-key singing of the people in her pueblo.

-But she couldn’t ignore a growing sense of dissatisfaction, a sense that she’d fled south, across the continents, to escape the stifling smallness of home and landed at a Spanish-speaking, desert-cliffed, adobe-dotted version of Looser Island.
+But she couldn’t ignore a growing sense of dissatisfaction, a sense that she’d fled south, across the continents, to escape the stifling smallness of home only to land in a Spanish-speaking, desert-cliffed, adobe-dotted version of Looser Island.

 The moment of truth (as she later described it to postmistress Jenny) was this: